 - The Playland Wooden Coaster was built throughout 1957 and early 1958

-- The Coaster officially Opened in 1958
+- Opened in 1958

 - The Coaster was designed by Carl Phare

 - Head of construction was Walker LeRoy

 - Each train is made up of eight two-person cars (total capacity per train: 16)

-- Maximum speed of trains 45 mph
+- Maximum speed of trains 72 kph /45 mph

 - Maximum track height 75 feet at highest point (1st hill)

 - Track length is 5/8th of a mile

 - Ride time is 90 seconds

 - Coaster rides an average of 1/2 million guests annually

-- Number of trains 3

 - The Coaster is powered by a 75 hp electric motor which lifts the 16

 passenger specially designed train up the first hill.
-Once each train passes over the first hill it is driven
+Once each train passes over the first hill

-through a series of climbs, dips, banks, horseshoe turns and a classic reverse curve only by the laws of
+it is driven through a series of climbs, dips, banks, horseshoe turns and a classic reverse

-gravity.
+curve only by the law of gravity.

 - Original cost of construction: \$200,000

-- Built from Douglas fir

-- Listed as an American Coaster Enthusiasts (ACE) "Coaster Classic"
+- Proudly built from Douglas Fir - Listed as an American Coaster Enthusiasts (ACE) "Coaster Classic" and "Landmark"